Smiles by Hanna Blog

 Placing several veneers side-by-side across the front of your smile can quickly transform your appearance in a dramatic way.
 Some people even refer to them as “instant braces.”

-Common Cosmetic Dental Concerns Addressed
+Need Veneers – Common Cosmetic Dental Concerns Addressed

-Veneers are ideal for masking aesthetic imperfections, such as teeth that look:
+Still think you need veneers?
+We think so too.
+Keep in mind, veneers are ideal for masking aesthetic imperfections, such as teeth that look:

 - Crooked, crowded, or gapped